 I was born in Rotterdam, the Netherlands.
 Although the country is not particularly known for its great cuisine, I grew up in a foodie family.
 As a kid, I couldn’t always appreciate the funny-looking creatures on my plate and found visits to European wine cellars really tedious.
 By now, I see my ongoing food and wine journeys as logic progressions of this upbringing.

 During a study exchange in Florence over a decade ago I noticed I was more interested in the food than in art history.
 The ideas about food in Italy, being strictly local, seasonal and traditional, really stuck with me.
 On the other hand, I love the ongoing quest for novelty and diversity that you find in cosmopolitan cities.
 After completing a master’s degree in magazine journalism at Boston University, I had the pleasure of experiencing this first-hand in New York City.
 Travels often lead me back to this food hub, as my journeys are always strictly food-driven.
+I lived in Rome for three years, where I worked as a food and wine guide and educator.

 I’ve published cookbooks, magazine articles and a Rome guide book.
 Check out my portfolio for more titles.